jahokas/Peer-reviews/README.md

 **World of population Review**

-The World of Population Review data sets will be used as an additional data source to get new data and check demografical data from other data sources.
+The World of Population Review data sets will be used as an additional data source to get new data and check demographical  data from other data sources.

 link: https://worldpopulationreview.com/world-cities/lyon-population/